 During the first 90 days of life, medically significant RSV infection was seen in 1.5% of offspring of vaccinated women and 2.4% of offspring of women who received placebo injections.
 Infection requiring hospitalization (2.1% vs. 3.7%) and infection requiring oxygen use (0.5% vs. 1.0%) were similarly lower in offspring of women who received the true vaccine.
 The differences were statistically significant but did not reach the pre-determined criterion to be considered “successful.”
 Nonetheless, severe RSV illness was less likely in offspring of mothers who were vaccinated.

-Concurrently, treatment of RSV infection has evolved.
-While supportive care (e.g., fluids, nutrition, comfort measures, oxygen as needed) has proven efficacy, various disproven treatments, such as bronchodilators, hypertonic saline, steroids, antibiotics, and high-technology oxygen delivery systems, have been used widely (albeit ineffectively).2-5 Quality improvement efforts can be effective in reducing unnecessary treatments.6-8
+At the same time, treatment of RSV infection has evolved.
+While supportive care (fluids, nutrition, comfort measures, oxygen as needed) is all that has proven efficacy, various disproven treatments have generated widespread (though ineffective) use — such as bronchodilators, hypertonic saline, steroids, antibiotics, and high-technology oxygen delivery systems.2-5 Quality improvement efforts can be effective in reducing unnecessary treatments.6-8

 - Meissner HC.
 Disarming the respiratory syncytial virus.
 N Engl J Med 2020;383:487-488.

 - Ralston SL, Lieberthal AS, Meissner HC, et al. Clinical practice guideline: The diagnosis, management, and prevention of bronchiolitis.
 Pediatrics 2014;134:e1474-e1502.